dbt-labs/docs.getdbt.com/website/docs/community/contributing/contributing-online-community.md

 #### Overview

 The dbt Slack is the place for real time conversations with the dbt Community.
-Slack channels exist to for specific locations, tools, industries and methodologies.
+Slack channels exist for specific locations, tools, industries and methodologies.
 In order to make sure that every channel has dedicated attention from a committed community member, we have Community Maintainers who oversee the discussion in particular channels.

 #### Contribution opportunities

-We’re working on compiling a list of existing channels that could benefit from additional community maintainers.
-In the meantime, feel free to be on the lookout for opportunities to help maintain new channels that are getting spun up by keeping an eye on #channel-requests in the dbt slack.
+Every channel can benefit from people who are engaged and committed to making it a more interesting place to hang out!
+If there's a channel that you're interested in, spend time there.

+For new channels that you'd like to create and maintain, post a message in the #channel-requests channel.

 #### Sample contributions: